main-exe/UT4-OpenAL/README.md

 Non-native to game solutions to create 3D spatial audio for headphones is done using only 5.1/7.1 channel output and have no elevation.
 Having 3D spatial sound directly from audio engine has elevation and is more accurate.

-Instructions and a way to find best sounding HRTF are included in 'Readme.txt' inside release [archive](https://github.com/main-exe/UT4-OpenAL/releases).
+Instructions and a way to find best sounding HRTF are included in 'Readme.txt' inside UT4-OpenAL-XXXX [archive](https://github.com/main-exe/UT4-OpenAL/releases).

 # Samples